 One of the components of all coal is sulphur.
 Sulphur burns producing sulphur dioxide, which combines with moisture in the smoke box to form sulfuric acid.
-To reduce the corrosive effects of sulfuric acid you should clean all of the accumu- lated ash and cinders out of the smoke box following every run.
+To reduce the corrosive effects of sulfuric acid you should clean all of the accumulated ash and cinders out of the smoke box following every run.
 This can most easily be accomplished using a computer vacuum.
+The specific brand we use is a Metropolitan Metro DataVac with Micro-Tools.
+Ours was bought from a Fry Electronics store, but they are available from various computer and electronic supply stores, office supply stores and on line from Micro Center.